Restaurant-Quality Hash Browns

 • Add the potatoes and move them around in the skillet with a wooden spoon, enough to coat them with the grease/oil.
 Then, flatten with a spatula.

-• Use your spatula to cut the hash browns down the middle of the skillet, then, flip them, adding a little more grease as you do (about another teaspoon).
+• Use your spatula to cut the hash browns into 4 quarters, then, flip them, adding a little more grease as you do (about another teaspoon).

 • Flatten again and let cook until nicely browned on both sides, about another 15 minutes.